Axosoft/moby-git/README.md

 **How to use this repository**

-This repository contains multiple branches, each with a unique README with directions on how to perform a specific Git command with GitKraken and the Git CLI.
+This repository contains multiple branches, each with a unique README with directions on how to perform a specific Git command with GitKraken and the CLI.

-If you are new to Git, each branch in a repo can contain completely different text and it will change depending on which branch you have checked out.
+If you are new to Git, here is an important note: each branch in this practice repo will contain unique text focused on the related Git concept.
+The text will change depending on which branch you have checked out.

 See the 'Next Steps' section later in this document for specific directions on changing branches.